Saleh-EEE/Lens-Simulator_MATLAB/README.md

 # Optical Lens System Simulator (MATLAB GUI)

-An interactive MATLAB GUI for simulating and analyzing single-lens and two-lens optical systems.
-Developed as a course project for EEE 212 — Numerical Technique Laboratory at Bangladesh University of Engineering & Technology (BUET).
+An interactive MATLAB GUI for simulating and analyzing single-lens and two-lens optical systems, developed as a course project for EEE 212 — Numerical Technique Laboratory at Bangladesh University of Engineering & Technology (BUET).

 ---